What We Hide

-What We Hide, also titled Spider & Jessie, is a 2025 American drama film directed and written by Dan Kay.
+What We Hide is a 2025 American drama film directed and written by Dan Kay.
 It stars Mckenna Grace and Jojo Regina as sisters who hide their mother's body following a fatal overdose.
 Forrest Goodluck, Malia Baker, Dacre Montgomery and Jesse Williams appear in supporting roles.
 It has received generally positive reviews.

 Plot

-After their mother dies from an overdose, the sisters Spider and Jessie hide her body out of a fear that they will be separated by the foster system.
+After their mother dies from an overdose, sisters Spider and Jessie, hide her body out of a fear that they will be separated by the foster care system.